Work from home unless absolutely necessary to attend in person. Facemasks should be worn in crowded workplaces.

 - an employer and want advice on coronavirus prevention measures in the workplace.

-- Many of you have been in touch with us wanting to know whether you should be working as a person with diabetes to cover essential services.
-The workplace health and wellbeing unit of the HSE published a guideline document on May 26th for healthcare workers who are vulnerable and very high risk.
-See https://www.hse.ie/eng/staff/workplace-health-and-wellbeing-unit/covid-19-guidance/pregnant-healthcare-workers-and-hcws-at-increased-risk.pdf
+- The workplace health and wellbeing unit of the HSE published a guideline document for healthcare workers who are vulnerable and very high risk.
+See https://www.hse.ie/eng/staff/workplace-health-and-wellbeing-unit/covid-19-guidance/guidance-on-fitness-for-work-of-healthcare-workers-in-the-higher-risk-categories.pdf

 - We have been advising you to discuss with your employer about meeting safe work practices and reducing your risk.
 If you believe your medical condition should exclude you from being at work, you should submit a report from your treating specialist or other relevant documentation.
 Where clarity is required on the risk to the healthcare worker due to their medical condition, they may be referred to Occupational Health for a medical opinion regarding fitness for work.